mapswipe/python-mapswipe-workers/docs/setup.md

 The Postgres instance will be exposed to `postgres:5432` (postgres Docker network)

+### Backup

+To backup the Postgres MapSwipe database use the `backup.sh` script inside the `./postgres` directory.
+It will execute a command (`pgdump`) inside the Postgres Docker container and store the backup locally (outside the Docker container).

+To restore the backup use the `restore.sh` script inside the `./postgres` directory.

 ## MapSwipe Workers Setup

-To run MapSwipe Workers a valid configuration (`config/configuration.json`) and the Firebase Service Account Key (`config/serviceAccountKey.json`) is required (See Firebase Setup section).
+To run MapSwipe Workers a valid configuration (`config/configuration.json`) and the Firebase Service Account Key (`config/serviceAccountKey.json`) is required.

-Among other variables following are mandatory:

-- bing maps url
-- bing maps api key
-- digital globe url
-- digital globe api key
-- sinergise url
-- sinergise api key

-These variables are optional:

-- slack token
-- slack channel
-- slack username

 ### Configuration